Shubh2-0/Movie_Search_Application/README.md

 # Movie Web Application 🎬
 This is a Web Application where user can search for any Movie in the search page and get the details of it like IMDB rating, Release Year, Genre.
-The tools used in the project are HTML, CSS, JavaScript , OMDB API.

  ## Features 📋